Undergraduate certificate: disability studies

 - a personal philosophy of treating people fairly, equitably, and thoughtfully; and

-- greater understanding of and concern with public policy issues and active citizenship.
+- greater understanding of and concern for public policy issues and active citizenship.

 The certificate program in disability studies is administered by the Department of Health and Human Physiology.